AkellaSummerResearch/lm_demo_instructions/flash_tx2_instructions.md

 	- Follow the instructions in: ```https://github.com/NVIDIA-AI-IOT/jetson-trashformers/wiki/Jetson%E2%84%A2-Flashing-and-Setup-Guide-for-a-Connect-Tech-Carrier-Board```

 	- The video within ```http://connecttech.com/flashing-nvidia-jetson-tx2-tx1-module/``` is also useful for clarifying missing pieces.
+Note that the video does not show how to install important packages, such as CUDA (these are covered at the end of the previous link).

 - Network settings (change the IP according with desired IP)